dmsc/tbxl-parser/README.md

 - `convert_percent`: Replace small integers with the `%*` equivalent.
 - `commute`: Swap arguments to binary operations to minimize runtime.
 - `line_numbers`: Remove all Basic line numbers that are unused.
+- `const_replace`: Replace repeated constant values (numeric or string) with a variable initialized to the value.
+The initialization code is added before any statement in the program, and tries to use the minimum number of bytes posible.

 Note that options can be changed at any place in the file, this is an example of changing the parser mode in the middle of the file: